MarcJacob/MarcJacob/README.md

 Hi !
 My name is Marc Jacob, a developper with passion on all things related to video-game development.

-My main expertise is in C / C++ Game Programming, with a specialization in using the Unreal Engine.
+My main expertise is in C / C++ Real-time Programming, with a specialization in using the Unreal Engine.
 I also have experience using Unity and C#, and spend a lot of time working on engine-less projects as well.

-Currently I am attempting to learn how to program on Embedded Platforms, possibly in the hopes of a career change at some point into Robotics or the Defense or Aerospatial industries.
+Current personal project is a collaborative graph-based intellectual construction software.

 <!---
 MarcJacob/MarcJacob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.